 The movie previews is where the ad spot dominates the attention of a willing and excited captive audience.
 This is especially true if the product is on sale in the lobby or in the shop just outside of the theatre further down in the mall.
 Want the serious movie goer’s ad to be relevant?
 Show them a car or watch ad.
 Want to sell something that is relevant to the general Transformer crowd?
 Show a soft drink ad.
 The same applies to your magazine article reader.
 Advertise to them, not the readers 2 articles down.

-Magazines and television learned early on that the way to pay for free content or create profits was by briefly interrupting the actual content of an already captive audience.
+Magazine designer gurus and television execs learned early on that the way to pay for free content or create profits was by briefly interrupting the actual content of an already captive audience.
 Magazines in particular learned that a good place for an advertisement is just under or before the end of a feature.
 This was the original magazine ad layout model, after all.
 And it worked just fine for print to catch readers of a type with ads that they’d likely appreciate.

 Think like the reader.
 Would your music fans prefer an album or MP3 single ad to the car insurance ad you’re showing everyone on the home page?
 Do your politics readers really care all that much about the latest rap album?
 Tying your adsense revenue to the precise interests of the visitor is much smarter, anyway.
 It garners more clicks and more engagement with the sponsor, while giving the sponsor better likelihood at ad campaign performance on their display ads.